 Introduction and Context

-Prevent is a strand of the Government’s counter terrorism strategy.
+Prevent* is a strand of the Government’s counter terrorism strategy (CONTEST).
 The UK faces a range of terrorist threats.
-Threats are not limited to the threat from religious extremists and we, therefore, need to be mindful of all potential threats to which our students are exposed.
+Threats are not limited to the threat from religious extremists and we, therefore, need to be mindful of all potential threats to which our apprentices are exposed.
 All terrorist groups who pose a threat to us seek to recruit and radicalise individuals to their cause.
-Nationally Prevent seeks to:

 The UK has a system of threat levels which represents the likelihood of an attack in the near future.
 The five levels are: